 Although important, fuel consumption is not the only thing you should be able to track.
 The best truck navigation app should help you gain full visibility into your trucking operation in terms of relevant logistics KPIs and metrics such as:

 - Planned distance vs. actual traveled distance

 9. Check If the Truckers GPS App Has Voice Navigation

-Voice navigation is a must-have feature when it comes to the best truckers GPS app.
-The Voice navigation will help your truck drivers focus on the road and stay safe while navigating their truck routes.
+Equally important, voice navigation is a must-have feature when it comes to the best truckers GPS app.
+In detail, voice navigation will help your truck drivers focus on the road and stay safe while navigating their truck routes.